 Amazon Solar Farm – Eastern Shore

-Amazon Solar Farm - Eastern Shore is a solar project on the Delmarva Peninsula.
-Provides supply for Amazon Web Services data centers in Virginia under a long-term Power Purchase Agreement.
+Amazon Solar Farm - Eastern Shore is a solar project on the Delmarva Peninsula supplying Amazon Web Services data centers under a long-term Power Purchase Agreement.

-The 2.5 MW Clarkson Solar project is on land owned by Clarkson University, which also purchases the power through a long-term PPA.
+The Clarkson Solar project is hosted on land owned by Clarkson University, which also purchases the power through a long-term PPA.

 Elizabethtown College Solar

-The Gateway Solar project was developed by Community Energy Solar and acquired by Constellation, an Exelon company for construction and operation.
+The Gateway Solar project was developed by Community Energy and acquired by Constellation, an Exelon company, for construction and operation.

-Keystone Solar is the largest customer driven utility-scale solar project in PA.
+Keystone Solar is one of the first and largest customer driven utility-scale solar projects in PA.

-The Lafayette Solar Gardens consist of two 500 kilowatt solar arrays located in Lafayette, Colorado.
+The Lafayette Solar Gardens are located in Lafayette, Colorado.
 These projects were the result of a cooperative effort between Community Energy and the City of Lafayette.

 Lake County Solar